cis-ds/course-site/content/homework/webdata/index.md

 # Overview

-Due by 9:40am (Chicago) on March 9th.
+Due by 9:30am (Chicago) on July 22nd.

 We learned three ways of collecting data from the internet: